Sponsored by Visit Denmark

-Eat a Classic Lunch by Thomas Pasfall
+French-Nordic Fare by Thomas Pasfall

 During our explorations of the city, in particular looking for traces of H.C.
 Andersen’s history, we stumbled upon an unspoiled oasis in the city center: Restaurant Under Lindetræet.
 The restaurant is, as the name implies, located right under a big linden tree.
 It also happens to be a neighbor with the childhood home of H.C.
 Andersen.
 Boom!
 Checked that point off our list.
 We found a table outside in the sun and ordered a beer from the local brewery Ugly Duck Brewing Co.
-I wonder where they got the name from … There wasn’t room (in our stomachs) to eat here this day, but we’ll be sure to check out the Fairytale Menu next time.
+I wonder where they got the name from… There wasn’t room (in our stomachs) to eat here this day, but we’ll be sure to check out the Fairytale Menu next time.

-Enjoy a Japanese Kaiseki Inspired Dinner at Goma
+Japanese Kaiseki-Inspired Dinner at Goma

 Our last dinner in Odense, and our last meal before we left Fyn to head for Lolland was at Goma.
 This Japanese style restaurant offers a varied menu of sushi, snacks, and smaller courses.
 You can choose between sushi menus and sushi omakase menus (where the chef decide), or choose freely from the à la carte menu to have a kaiseki inspired experience.

 Kaiseki is a traditional multi-course Japanese dinner, where each dish is served separately.
-At Goma they use original Japanese ceramics to present the food and the interior design is minimalist and contemporary.
+At Goma, they use original Japanese ceramics to present the food and the interior design is minimalist and contemporary.
 The main dining area is downstairs, while the upper floor is a cocktail & wine bar.
 I think we almost ate the entire menu, so this is just a small selection of our favorites.
 The tempura white asparagus and the gunkan with foie gras & teriyaki sauce were particularly delicious!

 What’s your favorite place to eat in Odense?
 Please share in a comment below.